HETFADIA/CompetitveProgrammingHelper/README.md

 <p>
 The Program automatically detects whether SPF and Sieve can fasten the code.
 If they can save time using them then Sieve or SPF are used respectively.
 </p>

+## Features

+<p>The program input accepts integers as well as scientific notations.</p>
+<p>The Test cases generator also gives a colored output.</p>

+## Warning

+The program input currently only accepts integers.
+However in sort you have to give input as 'a' 'b' 'c' 'd' if you want to sort strings and characters.